Lesson With You live online music lessons - signup

 To get better at moving your fingers on the clarinet, try exercises that make your fingers more flexible and coordinated.
 Start with scales, arpeggios, and chromatic runs, going faster as you get better.
 Also, practice tricky parts from your repertoire at a much slower speed.
 If you’re not sure where to begin, ask your instructor for some helpful tips.

-How should I maintain and care for my clarinet?
+How do I maintain and care for my clarinet?

 Here are some recommendations on how to keep your clarinet in top condition.
 First, regularly swab the inside with a cleaning cloth after playing, wipe the keys with a soft cloth, and clean the mouthpiece with a brush.